In honor of the Battle of Gettysburg and Pickett’s infamous charge July 3, 1863, I thought I should repost this. Happy July 4th to everyone!

 The lessons of history warn of the consequences of “betting it all.”

-During the Battle of Gettysburg in 1863, the Commander of the Confederate forces decided on such a strategy.
+During the Battle of Gettysburg in the steaming July of 1863, the Commander of the Confederate forces decided on such a strategy.

 During the first two days of the battle, General Robert E. Lee’s army of Northern Virginia attacked both flanks of the Union line and were repulsed on each occasion.